zhampu/Hybrid-Public-Space-Template/README.md

 example: http://juangomez.co/hybridpublicspaces/

+# How it works?

+Thesis.md file is changed to HTML thanks to [Markdownit](https://github.com/markdown-it/markdown-it#usage-examples).
+The Footnotes of the file are also parsed with [Footnotes plugin](https://github.com/markdown-it/markdown-it-footnote)

+The Main.js then changes the Footnotes into Side notes and places them in the correct position.

 # Change the content

 The Thesis.md file is the content of my thesis but change it to your own Markdown to test the layout.